+1KRS 600.020 (1)(15) 2KRS 620.030; KRS 620.040

+3OAG 85-134; OAG 92-138

+4KRS 620.072

+KRS 17.160; KRS 17.165; KRS 17.545; KRS 17.580

+KRS 156.095; KRS 199.990

+KRS 209.020; KRS 620.050; KRS 620.146

+OAG 77-407; OAG 77-506; OAG 80-50; OAG 85-134

+34 C.F.R.
+106.1-106.71, U.S. Department of Education Office for Civil Rights Regulations Implementing Title IX

+RELATED POLICIES:

-KRS 600.020 (1)(15) KRS 620.030; KRS 620.040 OAG 85-134; OAG 92-138 4KRS 620.072 KRS 17.160; KRS 17.165; KRS 17.545; KRS 17.580 KRS 156.095; KRS 199.990 KRS 209.020: KRS 620.050: KRS 620.146 OAG 77-407; OAG 77-506; OAG 80-50; OAG 85-134 34 C.F.R.
-106.1-106.71, U.S. Department of Education Office for Civil Rights Regulations Implementing Title IX RELATED POLICIES: 09.1231; 09.3; 09.31; 09.42811; 09.4361; 10.5 LEGAL: KRS 160.1592 REQUIRES STUDENTS ENROLLED IN A PUBLIC CHARTER SCHOOL THAT DOES NOT OFFER INTERSCHOLASTIC ATHLETIC ACTIVITIES ARE TO BE ELIGIBLE TO PARTICIPATE IN THAT ACTIVITY AT THE DISTRICT SCHOOL OF THE STUDENT'S RESIDENCE.
-FINANCIAL IMPLICATIONS: POTENTIAL INCREASED COSTS FOR THE DISTRICT ATTRIBUTABLE TO ATHLETIC PARTICIPATION STUDENTS 09.313 Eligibility (Athletics) Determination of athletic eligibility by school and District personnel shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association requirements.
-CRITERIA FOR ELIGIBILITY Any student who is suspended from school is ineligible to participate in any school or District athletic event while they are suspended.
-Any student who is absent from school on a game day is ineligible to play that day (unless they have prior approval of the Principal).
-An athlete who is dismissed or quits a team is ineligible to participate in any other sport until the team s/he quit has played its last game.
-The following academic criteria for participation shall only apply to SBDM schools in the absence of council policy that establishes school criteria or when the council chooses to adopt criteria established by the Board: - 1.
-Student athletes attending a school offering four (4) classes per day must pass a minimum of three (3) out of four (4) classes or 75% of their class schedule weekly. - 2.
-Student athletes attending a school offering six (6) classes per day must be passing a minimum of four (4) out of six (6) classes or 66 2/3% of their class schedule weekly.
-SPORTS IN UPPER LEVEL Any middle school student athlete regularly enrolled in the middle school whose athletic abilities are such that s/he has qualified to play, and is participating in, a sport at an upper level of play in any high school athletic program waives his/her right to participate/play on the middle school team in the same sport.
-District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation ,funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
-SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.
+09.1231; 09.3; 09.31; 09.42811; 09.4361; 10.5 LEGAL: KRS 160.1592 REQUIRES STUDENTS ENROLLED IN A PUBLIC CHARTER SCHOOL THAT DOES NOT OFFER INTERSCHOLASTIC ATHLETIC ACTIVITIES ARE TO BE ELIGIBLE TO PARTICIPATE IN THAT ACTIVITY AT THE DISTRICT SCHOOL OF THE STUDENT'S RESIDENCE.
+FINANCIAL IMPLICATIONS: POTENTIAL INCREASED COSTS FOR THE DISTRICT ATTRIBUTABLE TO ATHLETIC PARTICIPATION STUDENTS 09.313 Eligibility (Athletics) Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association requirements.
+District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
+SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision1.
 To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
 The Superintendent/Designee in cooperation with principals, SBDM councils, coaches, and athletic directors, as deemed appropriate, may develop guidelines for Board approval addressing playing up standards.
-Eligibility (Athletics) CHARTER SCHOOL STUDENTS A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
-Subject to applicable law, regulations, and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.
+CHARTER SCHOOL STUDENTS A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
+Subject to applicable law, regulations and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.
 REFERENCES:

-KRS 160.345 KRS 156.070; KRS 160.1592 702 KAR 7:065; OAG 15-022 Kentucky High School Athletic Association (KHSAA) RELATED POLICIES:
+1KRS 160.345 KRS 156.070; KRS 160.1592 702 KAR 7:065; OAG 15-022 Kentucky High School Athletic Association (KHSAA) RELATED POLICIES:

+02.4241

-$\begin{array}{l} 02.4241 \\ 09.126 \text{ (re requirements/exceptions for students from military families)} \\ 09.423 \end{array}$
+09.126 (re requirements/exceptions for students from military families)

+09.423